The Global Trading Map Looks Really Confusing Right Now

 Rising anxiety over protectionism has created surging stock correlations.
 But the relative calm in fixed income and FX has perplexed analysts over the past few weeks.

+U.S. shares swooned just before Friday’s close as traders headed into a weekend with abundant political risks.
+That helped push three-month volatility to near its highest level since November 2015, data compiled by Bloomberg show.
+Even as equity futures pointed towards a positive open early Monday, the Cboe Volatility Index climbed higher.

-It seems only equity is reacting to political uncertainty, as the asset class that directly influences the terms of trade between nations -- currencies -- isn’t sounding any alarms.
+Still, it seems that only equities are reacting to political uncertainty, as the asset class that directly influences the terms of trade between nations -- currencies -- isn’t sounding any alarms.

 Meanwhile, two-year interest-rate correlations have fallen to the lowest since at least 2002, data compiled by HSBC show.
 For the past six months, front-end swaps among a basket of large developed and emerging countries have charted increasingly independent paths, driven by diverging monetary policy, according to the bank.